 • Perforation and subsequent abscess formation are more likely if symptoms have been ongoing for more than 48-72 hours.

-• Acute appendicitis.
+• Acute Appendicitis.

-• Violent delirium with high fever.
+• Violent delirium with the high fever.

 • Throbbing and sharp stitching pains.

-• Abdomen is very sensitive to touch.
+• The abdomen is very sensitive to touch.

 • Least movement is painful.